Another Book of Nothing

 HSIN HSIN MING - Verses on the Faith Mind (or The Book of Nothing) by The 3rd Zen Patriarch, Sengstau

-Secondly, does anything have any ultimately enduring value or existence here?
+Secondly then, regarding 'nothing' as the subject matter, does anything have any ultimately enduring value or existence here?
 Doesn’t it all come down to nothing in the end?
-Of all the events and happenings, thoughts and feelings and experiences in all the seconds, minutes, hours, days and years of our lifetimes - not to mention our bodies themselves – what really endures and what finally remains?
-Indeed how can anything retain any significance or meaning in this realm of time - this constant flow of ever-changing matter and thoughts like drops of water that become indistinguishable in the unstoppable torrent of a great river?
+Of all the events and happenings, thoughts and feelings and experiences in all the seconds, minutes, hours, days and years of our lifetimes - and of course, our bodies themselves – what really endures and what finally remains?
+Indeed how can anything retain any ultimate significance or meaning in this realm of time - this constant flow of ever-changing matter and thoughts which, like drops of water become indistinguishable in the unstoppable torrent of a great river?

-Thirdly, there is the nothing that is pure emptiness – the essential backdrop to the perception of anything, even perception itself – as utter stillness is to motion or time, silence to sound, no taste to taste, and the emptiness of the screen or page on which these words appear.
-Our ever-passing thoughts display themselves, our senses and their objects both become apparent, and even the consciousness of existence itself is evident, all in an otherwise essentially empty mind.
-No matter how many zillions of thoughts, feelings and memories appear this mind, it never gets full, and while allowing for the existence and appearing to take the form of both a perceiver and that which is perceived, it never, in reality, becomes them, nor is it affected or defined by either - like water or a mirror, regardless of the ephemeral reflections that appear on the surface.
-And yet, being aware of the presence of such reflections - which include our very sense of 'self' - we are in fact seeing only the untainted surface of the water or mirror itself.
-In the final analysis therefore, there remains nothing as such that can conclusively verify whether anything really in fact exists or not, including the very notion of existence itself - except an undeniable sense of presence, uncontrived and completely devoid of any concept whatsoever - even of nothingness itself, here and now.
+Third and finally, there is the nothing that is pure emptiness – the essential backdrop to the perception of anything, even perception itself – as utter stillness is to motion or time, silence to sound, no taste to taste, and the emptiness of the screen or page where you see these words and which makes their appearance possible.
+All our ever-passing thoughts display themselves, our senses and their objects both become apparent, and even the essential consciousness of existing itself is evident - all in an otherwise utterly empty mind.
+No matter how many zillions of thoughts, feelings and memories appear 'in' this mind, it never gets full, and while allowing for the existence, and appearing to take the form of, both a perceiver and that which is perceived, it never, ever, in reality, becomes them, nor is it in fact affected or defined by either - like water or a mirror, regardless of the ephemeral reflections that appear on their surface.
+Being aware of the presence of such reflections - which include our very sense of 'self' - we are in fact seeing only the untainted surface of the water or mirror itself.
+In the final analysis therefore, there remains nothing as such that can conclusively verify whether anything really in fact exists or not, including the very notion of existence itself - except perhaps, for an undeniable sense of presence, uncontrived and completely devoid of any concept whatsoever, including even that of nothingness itself, right here and now.

 Within the expanse of spontaneous presence is the ground for all that arises.